 Don’t like diversifying your food sources?
 Consider speaking to your doctor about micronutrient supplements!

-Individuals Most Vulnerable to a Micronutrient Deficiency Include:
+Individuals Most Vulnerable To A Micronutrient Deficiency Include:

 Individuals most at risk of micronutrient deficiency are pregnant women, young children, and the elderly.